UPDATE: Charles Richards, eParisExtra.com columnist, addresses Rotary Club of Paris

 Richards, a 22-year-old reporter at the time, is shown in the background of this 1964 photo of two Air Force investigators standing beside a deputy sheriff in a field outside of Socorro, N.M., where the deputy had reported seeing a UFO.

 - His participation in the AP’s interviews of 10 people judged the “most prominent” individuals of the time.
 Richards’ 1982 interview was with H.R.
-“Bum” Bright, owner of banks, trucking firms and other enterprises; chairman of the Texas A&M board of regents (it was he who hired Jackie Sherrill for a million dollars to be the new Aggie football head coach); and later owner of the Dallas Cowboys (he later sold the “America’s Team” in 1989 to Jerry Jones).
+“Bum” Bright, owner of banks, trucking firms and other enterprises; chairman of the Texas A&M board of regents (it was he who hired Jackie Sherrill for a million dollars to be the new Aggie football head coach); and later owner of the Dallas Cowboys (in 1989, he sold “America’s Team” to Jerry Jones).

 - Standing next to Alabama head football coach Bear Bryant in the Crimson Tide dressing room after Alabama lost to Texas A&M, coached by Paris native Gene “Bebes” Stallings.
 When a young radio reporter stuck a microphone in Bryant’s face and asked, “Coach, in your WILDEST dreams, did you ever …” At that point, Bryant interrupted the reporter, saying, “Son, I don’t HAVE wild dreams!”
 The Bryant quote ended up as a high insert in the Alabama-Texas A&M game story.